tictactrip/documentation/docs/book.md

 Some of our providers require governement issued IDs to be passed for each passenger in the identityDocument object.

 Some of those carriers are the spanish companies RENFE and iryo.

+On March 25 2024, Eurostar routes going to or departing from the UK will require passport details for each passenger.

 A complete list can be found on this **[endpoint](/api#operation/GetSegmentProviders)** by looking at the `requiresIdentityDocument` field.
 :::